remko/age-plugin-se/README.md

 ## Requirements

-To generate identities (private keys) and decrypt encrypted files, you need a Mac running macOS 13 (Ventura) with a Secure Enclave processor.
+To generate identities (private keys) and decrypt encrypted files, you need a Mac running macOS 14 (Sonoma) with a Secure Enclave processor.

-For encrypting files, you need macOS 13 (Ventura), Linux, or Windows.
+For encrypting files, you need macOS 14 (Sonoma), Linux, or Windows.
 A Secure Enclave processor is not necessary.

 ## Installation